 Second, the bill would specify that in addition to a list of workers, the incumbent grocer must provide the successor with cell phone numbers and e-mail addresses for eligible workers.
-If the incumbent employer does not provide the information within 15 days, the successor employer may obtain the information from a collective bargaining agreement.
+If the incumbent employer does not provide the information within 15 days, the successor employer may obtain the information from a collective bargaining representative.

-Third, bill would also extend the preferential hiring period for eligible grocery workers to 120 days, and states that if a separated employee is offered a position more than 15 miles from their place of residence, they have the right to refuse the offer and retain a right to recall without loss of seniority prior to the hiring of any new employees for one year after the separation of employment.
-The bill would extend the period for which the successor employer shall retain each eligible grocery worker hired pursuant to this law to at least 120 days, during which period they shall not discharge eligible grocery workers without cause.
+Third, new Labor Code section 2505 would provide that if a separated employee is offered a position more than 15 miles from their place of residence, they have the right to refuse the offer and retain a right to recall without loss of seniority prior to the hiring of any new employees for one year after the separation of employment.

-Fourth, the bill would prohibit retaliation against a person seeking to enforce rights under the law.
+Fourth, the bill would prohibit retaliation against a person seeking to enforce rights under the law, including employees who mistakenly but in good faith, allege noncompliance by the employer of these protections.

 And finally, the bill would create an enforcement mechanism for violations of this law.
 An employee, collective bargaining representative, or nonprofit corporation would be able to bring a civil action and recover hiring and reinstatement rights, front pay or back pay, the value of benefits the employee would have received, punitive damages, and attorneys' fees and costs.
 (A prevailing employer could recover attorneys' fees upon a court finding that the lawsuit was frivolous.)
-The bill specifies that the Division of Labor Standards Enforcement shall enforce the section, and an employer, agent of any employer, or other person who violates the law or causes the law to be violated is subject civil penalties of \$100 for each employee whose rights are violated and liquidated damages of \$500 per employee, per day until the violation is cured.
+The Division of Labor Standards Enforcement would enforce these provisions, and an employer, agent of any employer, or other person who violates the law or causes the law to be violated is subject civil penalties of \$100 for each employee whose rights are violated and liquidated damages of \$500 per employee, per day until the violation is cured.
 The liquidated damages shall be recovered by the Labor Commissioner and paid to the employee as compensatory damages.
-Further, the bill would make a controlling private fund and any holder of an active interest of a controlling private fund (a person who directly or indirectly owns, controls, or holds the power to vote 20% or more of the outstanding voting interests of the fund) jointly and severally liable for all liabilities of any affiliate of each grocery establishment.

-Status: Passed the Assembly Judiciary Committee on a party-line vote and is pending in the Assembly Appropriations Committee.
+Status: Passed the Assembly and is pending in the Senate.